 - Upset stomach

 - Intense drug cravings

-Transitioning to Treatment Following Detox
+Shifting Over to Treatment After Detox

 LifeSync Malibu Provides Medically Supervised Detox Services